 Thread, meanwhile, is another radio protocol that's set to hand out certifications for some Matter-approved devices.
 We've detailed the nature and benefits in our complete guide to Thread, but expect it to play an increasingly important role as Matter develops.

-How are companies like Google, Apple and Amazon involved?
+How are Google, Apple, Samsung and Amazon involved?

-Matter has been spearheaded by these large smart home brands, and, now that the initial excitement regarding their participation has died down, it's time for them to illustrate exactly what this means moving forward.
+Matter has been spearheaded by these large smart home brands, and, now that the initial excitement regarding their participation has died down, each of them is illustrating exactly what this means moving forward.

 Google was one of the first to do this in detail.
 As part of a blog post outlining four steps that affect the wider Google smart home, the company said that all Nest displays and speakers will be updated to enable them to control Matter-approved devices.
 That means Google Assistant will be able to control any device with the Matter stamp on it.